'Allo 'Allo!: Locations

-DVD releases
+Home media

-Australian and New Zealand releases
+Australian and New Zealand DVD releases

 In Australia, Roadshow Entertainment, under licence from the BBC began releasing the series on DVD in 2006, on a semi-annual basis.
 To date, all series have been released on DVD; only The Return of 'Allo 'Allo!
 TV special remains to be released.

-UK releases
+UK DVD releases

 Universal Playback, under licence from the BBC, began releasing the series on DVD in 2002.
-In the UK six box sets with series 1–9 have been released, as well as a complete box set.
+In the UK six boxed sets with series 1–9 have been released, as well as a complete boxed set.

 The original UK releases have episode titles superimposed over the openings of the episodes (series 1–4).
-The 2013 re-release of the complete series box set omits the majority, but not all of these superimposed titles.
+The 2013 re-release of the complete series boxed set omits the majority, but not all of these superimposed titles.
 The American releases have no on-screen episode titles, reflecting the way that the shows were originally transmitted.

-North American releases
+North American DVD releases

-In January 2004, BBC Worldwide began releasing the show themselves onto DVD in North America, beginning with Series 1.
-The releases have continued on a somewhat irregular basis (approximately twice-yearly).
+In January 2004, BBC Worldwide began releasing the show itself on DVD in North America, distributed by Warner Bros., beginning with Series 1.
+The releases continued on a somewhat irregular basis (approximately twice-yearly).